misrahariom/shopify-mcp/README.md

    npm run inspect-sse
    ```

-5. Run the streamable http server(url:http://localhost:3000/mcp) and inspector:
+5. Run the (Default) streamable http server(url:http://localhost:3000/mcp) and inspector:
    ```
+   npm run start
+   npm run inspect
+   or

    npm run http
    npm run inspect-http
    ```
-3. Once server is started, this mcp server can be exposed to internet by using npm mudule **localtunnel** (https://www.npmjs.com/package/localtunnel).
+6. Once server is started, this mcp server can be exposed to internet by using npm mudule **localtunnel** (https://www.npmjs.com/package/localtunnel).
    Once it is installed use command ( ```lt --port 3000```) to start the localtunnel and you will get an internet url.
+   You can use **ngrok** also.
+Please run comment ```ngrok http 3000``` for this.

 ## Available Tools